A Pseudo-Metric between Probability Distributions based on Depth-Trimmed Regions: Abstract

 \section{Abstract}

-Data depth is a non parametric statistical tool that measures centrality of any element $x\in\mathbb{R}^d$ with respect to (w.r.t.) a probability distribution or a data set.
+The design of a metric between probability distributions is a longstanding problem motivated by numerous applications in machine learning.
+Focusing on continuous probability distributions in the Euclidean space $\mathbb{R}^d$, we introduce a novel pseudo-metric between probability distributions by leveraging the extension of univariate quantiles to multivariate spaces.
+Data depth is a nonparametric statistical tool that measures the centrality of any element $x\in\mathbb{R}^d$ with respect to (w.r.t.) a probability distribution or a dataset.
 It is a natural median-oriented extension of the cumulative distribution function (cdf) to the multivariate case.
-Consequently, its upper level sets---the depth-trimmed regions---give rise to a definition of multivariate quantiles.
-In this work, we propose two new pseudo-metrics between continuous probability measures based on data depth and its associated central regions.
-The first one is constructed as the Lp-distance between data depth w.r.t. each distribution while the second one relies on the Hausdorff distance between their quantile regions.
-It can further be seen as an original way to extend the one-dimensional formulae of the Wasserstein distance, which involves quantiles and cdfs, to the multivariate space.
-After discussing the properties of these pseudo-metrics and providing conditions under which they define a distance, we highlight similarities with the Wasserstein distance.
-Interestingly, the derived non-asymptotic bounds show that in contrast to the Wasserstein distance, the proposed pseudo-metrics do not suffer from the curse of dimensionality.
-Moreover, based on the support function of a convex body, we propose an efficient approximation possessing linear time complexity w.r.t. the size of the data set and its dimension.
-The quality of this approximation as well as the performance of the proposed approach are illustrated in experiments.
-Furthermore, by construction the regions-based pseudo-metric appears to be robust w.r.t. both outliers and heavy tails, a behavior witnessed in the numerical experiments.
+Thus, its upper-level sets---the depth-trimmed regions---give rise to a definition of multivariate quantiles.
+The new pseudo-metric relies on the average of the Hausdorff distance between the depth-based quantile regions w.r.t. each distribution.
+Its good behavior w.r.t. major transformation groups, as well as its ability to factor out translations, are depicted.
+Robustness, an appealing feature of this pseudo-metric, is studied through the finite sample breakdown point.
+Moreover, we propose an efficient approximation method with linear time complexity w.r.t. the size of the dataset and its dimension.
+The quality of this approximation, as well as the performance of the proposed approach, are illustrated in numerical experiments.

-\section{Introduction}
+\section{INTRODUCTION}